SRF Education FAQ

 - I want to help SENS Research Foundation in the future as a researcher.
-What should I major in during college?
+What major should I pursue in college?

-- What are the eligibility requirements for becoming a member of the SRF Education program?
+- What are the eligibility requirement for becoming a member of SRF Education?

 - Can graduate or medical students join SRF Education?